Lincoln High School (Lincoln, Arkansas)

-Communities in the district's, and therefore high school's, service area, includes, besides Lincoln, the census designated places of Canehill, Evansville, Morrow, and Summers.
-Additionally, it includes the following non-CDP unincorporated area of Dutch Mills.
+Communities in the district's service area include the census designated places of Canehill, Evansville, Morrow, and Summers.
+Additionally, the service area includes the non-CDP unincorporated area of Dutch Mills.
 The district territory is 164 sqmi.

 History

 The current building opened in 2012.

 Academics

 Lincoln High School academics are divided into the following departments: English Language Arts, Science, Mathematics, Social Studies, P.E./Health Vocational Education, and Fine Arts.
 The school offers Advanced Placement (AP) and Pre-AP courses in English, Biology, United States History, Environmental Science, and Psychology.
 Lincoln High school is a member of the Teacher Advancement Program, a program that seeks to "close achievement gaps and ensure a quality educational opportunity for all students."

 The assumed course of study follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students complete regular and career focus courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity to receive college credit.